Updated:

 If you’ve ever driven past a strip mall in the U.S., you’ve probably seen a Mathnasium center.
 It’s one of the biggest names in math tutoring.
 Their centers are filled with kids working through a structured program designed to pinpoint gaps and strengthen fundamentals.

 For some families, the in-person model is comforting.
-Kids physically go somewhere, sit down, and work through math in a distraction-free environment.
+Kids physically go to the center, sit down, and study math in a distraction-free environment.

 But for others, the drawbacks are obvious.
-Driving to and from sessions multiple times a week?
-Not always realistic.
-The fixed schedule?
-Stressful for busy families.
-And while Mathnasium does offer online tutoring now, parents often feel it’s an afterthought, not as seamless as platforms that were designed online from the start—like Ruvimo.
+Driving to and from sessions multiple times a week, may be difficult for busy working parents.
+The fixed schedule may not align with parents' schedule or the child may end up stressed out trying to manage classes along with other activities.
+And while Mathnasium does offer online tutoring now, the classes are not designed to give individual personalised attention to each child.
+Parents often feel it’s an afterthought, not as seamless as platforms that were designed online from the start, like Ruvimo.

 5. Wyzant